MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/white-glove.md

 Two features will be enabled as part of the flighting process:

-- Support for Windows Autopilot for white glove deployment  This will enable devices performing white glove deployment processes to enroll in Intune, and will expose a new Autopilot profile setting that enables white glove deployment for any devices that have been assigned that profile.
+- Support for Windows Autopilot for white glove deployment.
+    - This will enable devices performing white glove deployment processes to enroll in Intune, and will expose a new Autopilot profile setting that enables white glove deployment for any devices that have been assigned that profile.
 - Support for tracking Intune Management Extensions activities (Win32 apps, PowerShell scripts) in the Enrollment Status Page (ESP).
-This is needed to ensure that all Win32 apps are installed before the white glove deployment process completes.
+    - This is needed to ensure that all Win32 apps are installed before the white glove deployment process completes.

-Once the flighting is complete, you will be able to enable Windows Autopilot for white glove deployment in any Autopilot profile; all devices with that profile assigned will be able to leverage the "white glove" process.
+Once the flighting is complete, you will be able to enable Windows Autopilot for white glove deployment in any Autopilot profile; all devices with that profile assigned will be able to leverage the white glove deployment process.

 >[!TIP]
 >To see the white glove deployment Autopilot profile setting, use this URL to access the Intune portal: https://portal.azure.com/?microsoft_intune_enrollment_enableWhiteGlove=true.
 This is a temporary requirement.

  ![OOBE](images/wg05.png)

 The Windows Autopilot for white glove deployment pre-provisioning process will apply all device-targeted policies from Intune.
 That includes certificates, security templates, settings, apps, and more – anything targeting the device.
-Additionally, any apps that are targeted to the user that has been pre-assigned to the Autopilot device will also be installed.
-(Note that other user-targeted policies will not apply until the user signs into the device.)
-To verify these behaviors, be sure to create appropriate apps and policies, targeted to devices and users.
+Additionally, any apps that are targeted to the user that has been pre-assigned to the Autopilot device will also be installed.  **Note**: other user-targeted policies will not apply until the user signs into the device.
+To verify these behaviors, be sure to create appropriate apps and policies targeted to devices and users.

 ## Scenarios